bmc/brizzled/id/105/index.md

 * It adds a `blog_posts` method that returns the Jekyll `Page` objects that correspond to my blog posts.
-* It augments the stock Jekyll `site_payload` method to add the list of blog posts (and some other information) to the payload, thus making them available to the [Liquid][] templates.
+* It augments the stock Jekyll `Site::site_payload` method to add the list of blog posts (and some other information) to the site payload, thus making them available to the [Liquid][] templates.

 There's another piece of code that's required, in a file called `_plugins/page.rb`: